 “Commitment” means, in relation to a Lender’s obligation to make an Advance hereunder, the amount stated opposite its name in Schedule 1, as the same may be transferred (in whole or in part), canceled, reduced, varied or terminated in accordance with the terms of this Agreement; provided that the aggregate Commitments of all of the Lenders shall not exceed $255,000,000.

+“Commitment Letter” [insert details].

 “Companies” means G-Past, G-Present and G-Future.